bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/ANSWERS.md

 ### Questions:
 What is the DOM?
-With the DOM, we can manipulate, interact with, change structures, content, styling of web pages all without having to change the html thru languages like JS.
+With the DOM, we can manipulate, interact with, change structures, content, styling of web pages all without having to change the html thru languages like JS & Jquery.

 What is an event?
 Every interaction a user has with a site.